GLOBAL MARKETS-Stocks drop, Treasury yields rise after Fitch downgrades US

 Economic data was also in focus, with the U.S. due to publish jobs market data this week.

-Oil prices were steady on Wednesday at close to their highest levels since April, buoyed by crude and fuel product inventory data that showed robust U.S. demand.
+Oil prices eased on Wednesday after sharp gains, but remained near their highest levels since April, as crude and fuel product inventory data showed robust U.S. demand and offset concerns about the Chinese economy.

 Global currencies vs. dollar http://tmsnrt.rs/2egbfVh